saurabhchhabra1/AgifyAPI/README.md

 - npm run test

 ##Output/Execution
-- Output can be seen in Output Demonstration.png
+- Output can be seen in (Output Demonstration.png) file also, which consist of screenshot of my terminal run.
+- Have printed response output also
 - Adding the terminal output here also for reference:

   C:\Projects\Angify>npm test